Is The Selling of Anointing Oil & Holy Water Biblical?

 False Teachers Are Profiteering From Sales of “Anointed” Objects

-The crux of the matter is that the selling of such products as anointing oil or holy water is done for the purposes of making money and exploiting gullible followers.
+The root of the matter is that the selling of products such as anointing oil, holy water, prayer cloths and the like, is done for the purposes of making money and exploiting gullible followers.

 The Bible warns that there will be many false teachers who will exploit people for the purposes of making money and enriching themselves.